Rose Art Museum: Post COVID-19 reopening

 After an emergency closing in March 2020 due to the COVID-19 pandemic, the Rose Art Museum reopened exclusively to Brandeis University students, faculty, and staff in September 2020.
 The museum was one of the first Boston-area university art galleries to re-open to the public, on June 25, 2021.

 On December 15, 2021, Brandeis University named renowned Israeli art historian and author Gannit Ankori as the new Director and Chief Curator of the museum.
 Ankori succeeded former Rose director Luis Croquer, who had left the museum in June 2020.
-In celebration of the museum’s 60th anniversary, the Rose curated re:collections, a three-year-long rotating retrospective of the museum's collection.
+In celebration of the museum's 60th anniversary, the Rose curated re:collections, a three-year-long rotating retrospective of the museum's collection.
 The exhibition placed less-known (and often excluded and marginalized artists) in juxtaposition to famous art figures to bring new voices and correct art history's exclusionary practices.

 Collections

-The museum's collection includes more than 9,000 objects, including works by such artists as Mark Bradford, Judy Chicago, Cindy Sherman, Helen Frankenthaler, Nan Goldin, William Kentridge, Henri de Toulouse-Lautrec, Henri Matisse, Mona Hatoum, Jasper Johns, Ellsworth Kelly, Willem de Kooning, Roy Lichtenstein, Marisol Escobar, Robert Motherwell, Robert Rauschenberg, Andrés Serrano, Jack Whitten, Yoko Ono, Yayoi Kusama, Paul Gauguin, Pablo Picasso, and Andy Warhol.
+The museum's collection includes more than 9,000 objects, including works by such artists as Mark Bradford, Judy Chicago, Cindy Sherman, Helen Frankenthaler, Paul Gauguin, Nan Goldin, William Kentridge, Yayoi Kusama, Henri Matisse, Mona Hatoum, Jasper Johns, Ellsworth Kelly, Willem de Kooning, Roy Lichtenstein, Marisol Escobar, Robert Motherwell, Robert Rauschenberg, Andrés Serrano, Jack Whitten, Yoko Ono, Pablo Picasso, Henri de Toulouse-Lautrec, and Andy Warhol.